storj/design-docs/20250828-bucket-eventing-phase-1.md

 ##### Spanner Instance

-We must assign the `Cloud Spanner Database Reader` role to the `bucket_eventing` service account in satellite Spanner instance.
+We must assign the `Cloud Spanner Database Reader` role to the `bucket_eventing` service account in the satellite Spanner instance.
 This allows the Spanner Change Stream Reader to read the Spanner change stream.

 ##### Pub/Sub Topic